trecasaquotes-pixel/NextGenDashboard/replit.md

 - **Business Expenses Management**: Comprehensive system for tracking overhead expenses with categorization, recurring expense support, and statistical dashboards.
 - **Admin Interfaces**: CRUD interfaces for managing templates, brands, painting/FC items, and global rules.
 - **Audit Log & Version History**: Comprehensive tracking of all changes, including user, timestamp, and diff viewing for admin actions and detailed versioning for quotations.
+- **Role-Based Access Control**: Multi-role user system with admin, sales, and designer roles.
+Admins have exclusive access to user management, templates, brands, global rules, and all configuration features.
+Role-checking is enforced server-side on API routes and reflected in UI navigation.

 ## External Dependencies